d7KrEoL/TacViewSA/README.md

 4. Unzip all files to GTASA/moonloader folder;

-      _TacViewSA.lua should be in 'moonloader' root folder (RF), switch.lua in RF/lib,
+      _TacViewSA.lua should be in 'moonloader' root folder (GTA/moonliader), switch.lua in GTA/moonliader/lib,
-      TVRec.lua in RF/resources/tvsa_
+      TVRec.lua in GTA/moonliader/resources/tvsa_

 5. After entering the server type /tvrec to start/stop recording.
 Your recorded files will be in RF/resources/tvsa folder.
 Default filename is TVRec.acmi.